 The Medical Career Advising Services Program is mainly based on the CiM® Program, which its principal goal is to help students learn how to make well informed career decisions, not only in selecting a specialty and residency program, but throughout their careers as physicians by means of a thoughtful career planning process.
-The Student Programs Director serves as the CiM® Liaison and is responsible for coordinating program activities sponsored by the school, such as workshops and events.

 Students are exposed to and familiarized with the CiM® resources all through their MD academic program, since the beginning of the first year through the fourth year of medical studies, according to the CiM® Student Timeline.
 Fourth year medical students are advised on the use of the ERAS® and NRMP® through their residency application and matching process, which culminates with the celebration of our Match Day Ceremony.